frontfoot/overlay_me/README.md

 ## Todo

-- fix styles for firefox
+- fix styles for firefox and IE (may not happen)
 - allow local image uploading (hosting on amazon s3 ?), [makiapp.com](http://makiapp.com/) does it!
 - add another dragging bar at the bottom (or not)
 - prevent the dragging bar(s) to be out of reach
 - overlays
   - make a cycling system, by click or keypress, to iterate through overlays one by one
+  - make a pixel by pixel motion feature - see https://github.com/madrobby/keymaster
-- write some tests !!!
+- write more tests
+  - tests are in progress - branch jasmine
+  - why not a CI service - see [http://travis-ci.org/#!/michelson/lazy_high_charts/builds/527014](travis-ci.org)

 ## Usage